Master of Science Program Components

 The first component of the program is an intensive 2 1/2-week summer program followed by an online class and a research course in the fall.
-Through these courses you earn a total of 12 credits.
+Through these summer and fall courses you earn a total of 15 credit hours.
 You will examine and analyze current prevailing practice regarding what is most effective and efficient in the way of programs, curriculum, strategies and practice.

 - EDUC-L501/545, Reading Across the Content Areas/Advanced Study of Reading Methods

 - EDUC-J 655, Multicultural and Global Education (Online Course)